Anastasiya-m4c/Wordle/README.md

 ### User Stories
 ### 1. User Story: Guess the word
 **As a user,**
-As a player, I want to enter a five-letter word,
+I want to enter a five-letter word,
 **So that I can**
 try to guess the daily puzzle.